Thin accretion disk luminosity and its image around rotating black holes in perfect fluid dark matter: Conclusions

-To calculate the heat emitted by the accretion disk, we generalized the relations of Ref.\cite{Page} to Kerr perfect fluid dark matter black holes and numerically obtained the energy flux $F(r)$, temperature $T(r)$, and luminosity distribution $L(\nu)$ and plotted their profiles.
+To calculate the heat emitted by the accretion disk, we numerically obtained the energy flux $F(r)$, temperature $T(r)$, and luminosity distribution $L(\nu)$ and plotted their profiles.
 The decrease in ISCO radius shows that in the presence of dark matter the strength of gravitational field decreases with $\alpha$ so that the inner edge of the disk, which is located at the ISCO radius in Novikov-Thorn model, becomes close to the event horizon.
-Therefore, in comparison with rotating black holes in the absence of perfect fluid dark matter, the energy flux, temperature and luminosity over the disk surface increase which is consistent with the results of Table 1.
-In summary it can be said that thin accretion disks around rotating black holes surrounded by perfect fluid dark matter are hotter and more luminous than Kerr black holes without dark matter.
+Therefore, in comparison with rotating black holes in the absence of PFDM, the energy flux, temperature and luminosity over the disk surface increase which is consistent with the results of Table~\ref{P1-t1}.
+In summary it can be said that thin accretion disks around rotating black holes surrounded by PFDM are hotter and more luminous than Kerr black holes without dark matter.
 It is therefore plausible to conclude that all the real mass measured by luminosity is not related to baryonic mass.
 It is, however, possible that some fraction of this luminosity is related to accretion disks around compact objects.

-We also investigated accretion disk images around rotating black holes in perfect fluid dark matter using a ray-tracing code written in MATLAB \cite{Chen}.
-We plotted the ray-traced redshifted images, intensity and polarization profiles of accretion disks for Kerr black holes in the absence of dark matter and also for rotating black holes surrounded by perfect fluid dark matter.
+We also investigated accretion disk images around rotating black holes in PFDM using a ray-tracing code written in MATLAB \citep{Chen:2015cha}.
+We plotted the ray-traced redshifted images, intensity and polarization profiles of accretion disks for Kerr black holes in the absence of dark matter and also for rotating black holes surrounded by PFDM.
 Comparing the corresponding results show that with increasing $\alpha$ the central shadow area decreases while the polarization vector is susceptible to less rotation.
 Also, the results show that the effect of $\alpha$ is negligible in comparison with the inclination angle.